bensmidt/EECS498-DL-CV/A3/PyTorch.md

 ## Barebones PyTorch
 ### Gradients
-If a given tensor needs to be backpropagated, we create that tensor with `tensor.requires_grad == True` PyTorch then stores the gradient in an attribute of the tensor `tensor.grad`
+If a given tensor needs to be backpropagated, we create that tensor with `tensor.requires_grad == True`, PyTorch then stores the gradient in an attribute of the tensor `tensor.grad`

 ### Auto-Softmax
 You do not need to add your softmax activation after your last fully connected layer.
 PyTorch's cross entropy loss automatically does it for you.
 This bundling step actually makes the computation more efficient.